Jobs at CSPI

 This department covers a broad array of topics, divided into the following areas of concentration; the production and inspection of meat, poultry, and seafood, sustainable organic agriculture, food additives, and pesticide safety.
 Currently, the Food Safety department is heavily involved with the implementation of the Food Safety Modernization Act (FSMA), and is seeking an intern with law or public health policy experience to assist with CSPI’s comments on the proposed rules to FDA, in addition to assistance with other projects.
 Interns must have a strong interest in public health or food policy, and ideally have a background in toxicology, biochemistry, biological sciences, law or public health.
 Applicants must have strong writing and computer skills and must submit a writing sample.

-Nutrition Action Healthletter - Summer 2013 position filled.
+Nutrition Action Healthletter - Spring 2014 internship position is not available.

 The Litigation Project uses state and federal courts to help correct corporate misbehavior.
 The project brings its own advocacy lawsuits, working with private lawyers across the country.
 CSPI's legal filings have produced binding settlements resulting in more honest labeling of artificial ingredients and halting deceptive marketing.
 Many of the legal matters in these cases are developing issues with many interesting questions of both law and social policy.
 Law students will work with Director of Litigation Stephen Gardner (a nationally recognized consumer advocacy lawyer) and the Litigation Project staff either in Washington or in Dallas at the project headquarters.